Send-It-Industries/Front-End-Capstone/README.md

 ![reviews1](./readmeImages/reviews1.png)

 User can sort by relevance, helpfulness, and recency, as well as expand review field to show more reviews.
-If users click a star rating, only reviews at the rating will display
+If users click a star rating, only reviews at the rating will display.

 ![reviews2](./readmeImages/reviews2.png)

 Users can add reviews to a specific product with only relevant characterstics availble for rating.
 Form has validation for required fields, and valid email.
-New reviews display in real time
+New reviews display in real time.

 ![reviews3](./readmeImages/reviews3.png)